 You will receive a decision letter within 60 days of the date you asked for an external Grievance review.
-This letter will tell you the reason(s) for the decision and what you can do if you do not like the decision.
+This letter will tell you all the reason(s) for the decision and what you can do if you do not like the decision.

-If you have been getting the services that are being reduced, changed, or denied and you ask for an external Grievance review or a Fair Hearing, you must ask for an external review verbally or in a letter that is postmarked or hand-delivered within one day of the date on the notice telling you CBH's Grievance decision that acute inpatient services you have been receiving are being reduced, changed, or denied or within 15 days of the date on the notice telling you CBH's Grievance decision that any other services you have been receiving are being reduced, changed, or denied, and the services will continue until a decision is made.
-If you ask for both an external review and a Fair Hearing, you must ask for both within one business day if the services are acute inpatient; for all other levels of care, you must ask for both 15 days from the date on this notice.
-If you wait to ask for a Fair Hearing until after you receive a decision on your external Grievance, services will not continue.
+If you have been getting the services that are being reduced, changed, or denied and you want to continue getting services, you must ask for an external Grievance review verbally or in a letter that is faxed, postmarked, or hand-delivered within one day of the date on the notice telling you CBH's Grievance decision about the acute inpatient services you have been receiving or within 15 days of the date on the notice telling you CBH's Grievance decision about any other services you have been receiving, for the services to continue until a decision is made.
+If you will be asking for both an external review and a Fair Hearing, you must request both the external Grievance review and the Fair Hearing within one day of the date on the notice telling you CBH's Grievance decision about your acute inpatient services or within 15 days of the date of the notice telling you CBH's Grievance decision about any other services.
+If you wait to request a Fair Hearing until after receiving a decision on your external Grievance, services will not continue.

+7.3.
 Expedited Complaints and Grievances